akash-engineer/geolocation/README.md

 # Geolocation

-ROS package for calculating GNSS coordinates of points in a frame with known GNSS coordinats and pose.
+ROS package for calculating GNSS coordinates of points in a frame with known GNSS coordinates and pose.

 This package was designed for Ubuntu 20.04 and ROS Noetic